Properadic coformality of spheres: Intermediate obstruction sequences to formality

 \subsection{Intermediate gauge triviality sequences}

-\begin{assumption} \leavevmode \begin{enumerate} \item Let $(\g,[-,-], \calF)$ be a weight-graded Lie algebra over a $\QQ$-algebra, i.e. a complete Lie algebra (with vanishing differential) with an additional weight grading such that We denote by $\cdot$ the gauge group action and the canonical projections by
+We will work with the following assumptions. \begin{assumptions} \leavevmode \begin{enumerate} \item Let $(\g,[-,-])$ be a weight-graded Lie algebra over $R$, i.e. a complete Lie algebra (with vanishing differential) with an additional weight grading such that We denote by $\cdot$ the gauge group action and the canonical projections by